PDAL/PDAL/doc/tutorial/overview.rst

 that are in common use by the formats that it currently supports.
 Readers may register their use of a predefined dimension or may have PDAL create a dimension with a name and type as requested.
-Dimensions are described by the enumeration pdal::Dimension::Id::Enum and associated functions in Dimension.hpp.
+Dimensions are described by the enumeration pdal::Dimension::Id and associated functions in Dimension.hpp.

 PDAL has a default type (Double, Float, Signed32, etc.) for each of its predefined dimensions which is believed to be sufficient to accurately